 “It is good to continue believing that everything is more miraculous than one can comprehend, for this is truth.
 It is good to remain sensitive and humble and tender of heart.
 For what can one learn that is better than what God has given by nature to every human soul – which is living and loving, hoping and believing?”

-He also modeled a dedicated life, where passion calls and then fuels everything that’s thought, felt and then acted out.
+He also modeled a dedicated life, where passion calls out from within and then fuels everything that’s thought, felt and acted out.

 “Your profession is what you’re put here on earth to do, with such passion and such intensity that it becomes spiritual in calling.”

 My son explained it further on the back of the postcard he sent, inspiring me to fall in love with Vincent.
 He wrote: “Being able to view more than 200 paintings, by one of the most amazing people who ever lived, ranks way up there on the religious experience list.”